-Rita Ouédraogo is a Research Programmer and (Community) Collaboration officer with an interest in African diaspora, decolonizing institutions, institutional racism, popular culture and social issues.
+Rita Ouédraogo was the RCMC's Research Programmer and (Community) Collaboration officer with an interest in African diaspora, decolonizing institutions, institutional racism, popular culture and social issues.

 Her work explores these themes through collaborations with social organizations, institutions, platforms and audiences.
 She also worked as a research assistant on Dr. de Witte’s research: African by Design in which she was able to work as an independent researcher next to Dr. de Witte.